Credit / Collections Director Salary

-Collections Directors note just a narrow range of job skills.
+Survey results show that Collections Directors typically report just a few professional skills.
 Most notably, skills in Credit Control, Financial Analysis, bill collections, and Collections are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
 For most people, competency in Collections indicates knowledge of Financial Analysis.

 Pay by Experience Level for Credit / Collections Director